NSLS-II/amostra/README.md

-# samplez
+# amostra

-`samplez` is a collection of light-weight sample management classes.
+`amostra` is a collection of light-weight sample management classes.
 This are currently proposed/reference APIs / implementations.